Asymmetry-aware Scalable Locking: Evaluation

-\textbf{Bench-3:} \emph{A benchmark with variant contention levels.} In this benchmark, we evaluate \design{} under variant contention levels by executing a different number of \texttt{nop} instructions between two lock acquisitions.
+\textbf{Bench-5:} \emph{A benchmark with variant contentions.} In this benchmark, threads acquire the same lock to read-modify-write 2 shared cache lines.
+We alter the contention by executing a different number of \texttt{NOP} instructions between two lock acquisitions.
 Figure \ref{fig:ch4_exp3} shows the throughput speedup of \design{} over the locks in the legends (e.g., when x=0, \design{} outperforms MCS by 2x and TAS lock by 45\%).
-To allow reordering as much as possible, we do not set the latency SLO in \design{}.
-We also include the result of only using big cores (\texttt{MCS-4}).
-When competitors from big cores already saturate the lock (x $<$ 3), \design{} makes the competitors from little cores to be standby competitors and achieves similar throughput with \texttt{MCS-4} (significantly better than others).
-With the contention level decreased, \design{} allows little cores to join the competition and achieves better throughput than only using big cores (up to 68\%).
-Among all contention levels, \design{} achieves good throughput (\textbf{Question 3}).
+To allow the maximum reordering, we do not set SLO in \design{}.
+We also include the result of only using big cores (only \texttt{MCS-4}, other locks use all the cores).
+When competitors from big cores already saturate the lock (x $<$ 3), \design{} makes the competitors standby and achieves similar throughput with \texttt{MCS-4} (significantly better than others).
+With the contention level decreased, \design{} allows little cores to join the competition and achieves 68\% better throughput than only using big cores.
+It also validates that little cores can bring noticeable improvement in some loads.
+Among all contention levels, \design{} achieves good throughput. (\textbf{Question 3})